brodderickrodriguez/cassowary/docs/topics/theory.rst

 The solver is the engine that resolves the linear constraints into a solution.
 There are many approaches to this problem, and the development of algorithmic approaches has been the subject of math and computer science research for over 70 years.
-Cassowary provides one implementation -- a :class:`SimplexSolver`, implementing the Simplex algorithm defined by Dantzig in the 1940s.
+Cassowary provides one implementation -- a :class:`~cassowary.SimplexSolver`, implementing the Simplex algorithm defined by Dantzig in the 1940s.

 The solver takes no arguments during constructions; once constructed, you simply add constraints to the system.